HenriquePincelli/Henrique-Pincelli_Thoughtful-Challenge/README.md

 Prerequisites
 Python 3.12.3 or higher
 pip installed
-Installation Steps
 Clone the repository

 Install the dependencies listed in the requirements.txt file by running: pip install -r requirements.txt

 To install the project in development mode (editable mode), run: pip install -e .

 How to run the project
 After installing the dependencies, you can run the project directly using the following command: python RPA_APP/run_flask_app.py

 This will start the Flask application and initiate the automated RPA procedures within the project.